 - Have a Social Security number and a government-issued ID

-- Live in a state where LendingPoint operates (only West Virginia is excluded)
+- Live in a state where LendingPoint operates (Massachusetts, New York and West Virginia are excluded)

 - Have a personal bank account in your name